-The ACT Human Rights Act contains twenty human rights based on International agreements about how to protect values such as freedom, respect, equity and dignity.
+The ACT Human Rights Act contains rights based on International agreements about how to protect values such as freedom, respect, equity and dignity.
 ACT Government agencies and other ACT public authorities must act and make decisions consistently with these rights.

 Right to move freely around the Australian Capital Territory.

 People have the freedom to think and believe what they want, for example, religion.
 They can do this in public or private, as part of a group or alone.